Security

 What our SOC 2 engagement covers

-Tailored to Crypto & Web3, delivered by a Toronto security and compliance team led by a published CVE researcher, with our partner Lorikeet Security where offensive testing is involved.
+Tailored to Crypto & Web3, delivered by a Toronto security and compliance team led by a published security researcher, with our offensive-security partner where offensive testing is involved.

 • Key-management and wallet-custody controls in audit scope